baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 #=> %{time: :am}
 ```

-In this example, we define three macros using `defmacro`, both of them return quoted expressions, then we import `MyMacro` module into `MyModule`.
+In this example, we define three macros using `defmacro`, all of them return quoted expressions, then we import `MyMacro` module into `MyModule`.
 During compilation, these macros will be expanded and the returned AST will be injected into `MyModule's` compile tree.

 When it comes to a complex situation, it will be very hard to construct AST manually, we should use `quote` and `Macro.escape`.
 The main differences between these two are: